ProfessorKazarinoff/jupyterhub-engr101/docs/docs/what_is_jupyterhub.md

 ## Why JupyterHub?

 Why **Jupyter Hub**?
 I am teaching an introductory engineering course this winter.
 In previous quarters, our college has taught MATLAB for three of the labs in this course.
-But this winter, I want to try teaching **Python** and cover the same concepts and learning outcomes.
+But this winter, my section is teaching **Python** and will cover the same concepts and learning outcomes.

 If we use Python in the class this winter, I would like to spend the class time coding and solving problems.
 I don't want to spend time during class downloading Python, creating virtual environments, troubleshooting installs, dealing with system vs. non-system versions of Python, installing packages, dealing with folder structure, explaining the difference between conda and pip, teaching command-line commands, going over Python on Windows compared to Python on MacOSX...
 The solution is to use JupyterHub.